alanrob17/technical-blog/content/post/problems-with-conflicting-ports.md

       - "8082:8081"
 {{< / highlight >}}

-Another method would be to change the Port Used by Azure Cosmos DB Emulator:
+Another method would be to change the port used by Azure Cosmos DB Emulator:

 If possible, configure the Azure Cosmos DB Emulator to use a different port instead of 8081.
 Refer to its documentation for instructions on how to change its default ports.